WilsonHe029/wilsonhe029.github.io/cs180-projects/proj5.md

 **The City and Playground**

-* Low Frequency Prompt (Far away): *"A digital illustration of a futuristic city"*
+* Low Frequency Prompt (Far away): *"A photo of children playing in a park"*
-* High Frequency Prompt (Close up): *"A photo of children playing in a park"*
+* High Frequency Prompt (Close up): *"A digital illustration of a futuristic city"*

-When viewed from a distance (or by squinting/blurring the image), the image appears to be a city skyline.
-When viewed normally (or zoomed in), the children and the green trees of the park emerge.
+When viewed from a distance (or by squinting/blurring the image), the image appears to be a two children playing in a park.
+When viewed normally (or zoomed in), the buildings that from the city skyline emerge, and the children's bodies begin to look like buildings as well.

 <div align="center">
   <img src="/assets/images/proj5/hybrid_images/part19_hybrid_image.png" width="300px" />